EddJesus/EddJesus/README.md

 ## Hello, my name is Eduardo.
-Nice to see you here.
+Nice to see you here
 ### 🔭 Working with the stack React, NodeJs, Typescript for 5 years and AWS for 4 year.
 Most recently working with .NET Core for 2 years
+### Currently building micro-saas and learning about ML/AI

 <div>
   <a href="https://github.com/EddJesus">